 Dr Janet Reynolds Award for Service to HEIA(Q)

 The Dr Janet Reynolds Award is awarded for outstanding service to HEIA(Q) over a period of time.
 The HEIA(Q) Committee of Management decides on the recipients of this award, which is presented at the HEIA(Q) annual state conference.
-The inaugural awards were made in 2015 to members Denise McManus and Cheryl Conroy; Aileen Lockhart was the recipient in 2016.
+The inaugural awards were made in 2015 to members Denise McManus and Cheryl Conroy; Aileen Lockhart was the recipient in 2016, Susan Smith in 2017 and Rosie Sciacca in 2018.

 Teacher Excellence Awards